Main focus: Design

-She has led over 20 Design Sprints, events which create and test solutions for critical organizational problems in less than one week.
-Her Sprints have helped Doctors Without Borders drive organizational change, and transformed how Chrome approaches translation.
-She has spoken at 30+ events in 7 different countries, and received 20+ peer-initiated bonuses for stepping outside the line of duty at Google.
+She has led over 20 Design Sprints, events which create and test solutions for critical organisational problems in less than one week.
+Her Sprints have helped Doctors Without Borders drive organisational change, and transformed how Chrome approaches translation.
+She has spoken at 30+ events in 7 different countries.

 She also starts new things.
-Most recently, she co-founded the first German version of the Maker Faire, called Make Munich, and founded the Design Jam, a quarterly event in Munich and London which brings together coders, designers, and business people to build products over the course of a single day.
-For the last 5 years, she’s worked with the local IxDA chapter to bring great speakers to Munich each month.
+She co-founded the first German version of the Maker Faire, called Make Munich, and founded the Design Jam, a quarterly event which brings together coders, designers, and business people to build products over the course of a single day.

 Knowing what to build and how to build it means doing qualitative research at every step of the way, whether you're at a small startup or a large company.